-A psychological assessment can assist in understanding an individual’s symptoms, personality, ways of coping, identify behavioural and emotional problems (anxiety, depression, adjustment, substance-related disorders) and problems in living.
-The assessment evaluates an individual’s overall mental health functioning.
-After being a victim of a crime, involved in a motor-vehicle accident, workplace injury or disability, individuals can experience anxiety (passenger and driver anxiety), depressive mood (sadness, irritability, sleep problems), cognitive problems (difficulty concentrating, forgetfulness), post-traumatic stress (nightmares, flashbacks), chronic pain and adjustment difficulties that affect daily functioning.
-An assessment can be done to help identify the mental impact of your injury and traumatic experience, create a treatment plan and provide you with psychotherapy needed to return to your prior activities of daily living.
-Assessments includes conducting a clinical interview, behavioural observations, review of any available documents, administration of tests, evaluating and interpreting the tests results, writing an integrated report, providing feedback to the client and answering questions.
-The assessments conducted include:
+A psychological assessment can assist in understanding an individual’s symptoms, personality, ways of coping, identify behavioural and emotional problems (anxiety, depression, adjustment) and problems in living.
+It evaluates an individual’s overall mental health functioning and develops a treatment plan for psychotherapy.
+After a motor-vehicle accident, workplace injury or disability, individuals can experience anxiety (driver anxiety), depressive mood (sadness, poor sleep), cognitive problems (difficulty concentrating, forgetfulness), post-traumatic stress (nightmares, flashbacks), chronic pain and adjustment challenges that affect daily functioning.
+Psychological assessments include: adoption, immigration, long-term disability (LTD), motor-vehicle accidents (MVA) and workplace injuries (WSIB).

-A vocational assessment can help individuals to learn more about themselves and making important academic and career decisions that is satisfying and suitable to the individual.
+A career assessment can help you to learn more about yourself and making important career decisions that is satisfying and suitable to you.
 It may be of benefit if you are unsure of your career path, making career planning and redirection or re-integration into the workforce.
-This assessment can help you to identify your learning styles, strengths and weaknesses, vocational alternatives consistent with the individual's abilities (aptitude, skills, interests).
-The vocational assessments includes diagnostic and intelligence testing that identify personality factors which may enhance or interfere with career goals and learning potential.
-The assessment will provide an outline of the potential career choices and recommendation on how to achieve them.
-You will be provided with feedback from the assessment and a copy of your vocational assessment report.
+The assessment can help to identify learning styles, strengths and weaknesses, career alternatives consistent with your abilities (aptitude, skills, interests).
+It includes tests that identify personality factors which may enhance or interfere with career goals and learning potential.
+The assessment provides an outline of potential career choices and recommendation on how to achieve them.
+You will be given feedback and a copy of your career assessment report.